 - Recommend varicella and influenza vaccines to household contacts (‘ring-fencing’).

 Step 4: Vaccinations after starting immunosuppression

 - Continue routine non-live vaccination schedule.

-- Have seasonal influenza vaccine each autumn and consider a boost if immunosuppression is severe.
+- Have seasonal influenza vaccine each autumn and consider a booster in winter if immunosuppression is severe.

-There is a significant risk of varicella if a non-immune person is exposed to the virus during the infectious period.
-This occurs from 2 days before the rash appears until the blisters have crusted over.
-The incubation period after exposure is 7–21 days.
-‘Significant’ exposure is considered to be 15 minutes of close contact/play with a contagious individual.
+Varicella is infectious from two days before the rash appears until the blisters have crusted over.
+The incubation period is 7–21 days following exposure.
+‘Significant exposure’ is defined as 15 minutes or more of close contact/play with an individual with chickenpox or shingles.

-If an immune suppressed patient is in contact with varicella, passive protection should be provided with varicella zoster immune globulin (VZIG) within 96 hours (ideally 72 hours) of contact.
+Passive protection for an immunosuppressed patient should be provided with varicella-zoster immune globulin (VZIG) within 96 hours (ideally 72 hours) of contact.
 This is not considered necessary for those on low dose immunosuppression with detectable specific IgG antibodies.

 Measles is highly contagious and is infectious from 5 days before the rash appears until 4 days after the onset of the rash.
 The incubation period is 10–14 days after exposure.
 ‘Significant contact’ is defined as 15 minutes or more of close contact/play with an infectious individual who has measles confirmed on serology.

 Passive protection is required for an immunosuppressed patient regardless of antibody status, using normal immune globulin (NIG) within 6 days (ideally within 72 hours) of contact.
 MMR vaccination should be given within 72 hours of significant measles contact for non-immunosuppressed individuals.